 Resource Objects deal primarily with the physical setup of the manufacturing facility and will consist of how machines and capital are organized into a tiered structure.
 Additionally, Resource Objects are meant to reflect the manufacturer’s capacity to do work and the type of work that can be done.

-Inventory Objects pertain to the materials that both supply and are produced by the manufacturer.
-For example, Item and Inventory Objects will deal with not only raw and intermediate materials but also SKU’s and the warehouses that stock them.
-Items and Inventories will affect purchasing, raw and intermediate materials constraints, and MRP.
+Inventory Objects pertain to the materials that the manufacturer produces both supply and.
+For example, Item and Inventory Objects will deal with raw and intermediate materials and SKUs and the warehouses that stock them.
+As a result, items and Inventories will affect purchasing, raw and intermediate materials constraints, and MRP.

 Job Objects refer to work order or production order information.
-Job Objects include not only the routing information for the products that need to be created, but a fair amount of business information which can include which customer ordered the product, in what quantity they ordered it, and when they need it.
+Job Objects include the routing information for the products that need to be created and a fair amount of business information that can include which customer ordered the product, in what quantity they ordered it, and when they need it.
 Where Resource Objects define what can be produced, Job Objects will ultimately inform the Resource Objects of should be produced on a given day.